meta-pytorch/torchforge/src/forge/observability/README.md

 To address #1, we use a `MetricCollector` per process to store state.
 For example, with 10 ranks, there are 10 `MetricCollector` instances.
 Within each rank, `MetricCollector` is a singleton, ensuring the same object is returned after the first call.
 This eliminates the need to pass dictionaries between functions.

-To address #2, we automatically spawn a `LocalFetcherActor` for each process and register it with the `GlobalLoggingActor`.
-This allows the `GlobalLoggingActor` to know which actors to call, and each `LocalFetcherActor` can access the local `MetricCollector`.
+To address #2, we automatically spawn a `LocalFetcherActor` for each process mesh and register it with the `GlobalLoggingActor`.
+This allows the `GlobalLoggingActor` to know which processes to call, and each `LocalFetcherActor` can access the local `MetricCollector`.
 This spawning and registration occurs in `forge.controller.provisioner.py::get_proc_mesh`.

+The flow is generally:
+GlobalLoggingActor.method() -> per-procmesh LocalFetcherActor.method() -> per-rank MetricCollector.method() -> logger

-So you may ask: "what about the backends"?
+So you may ask: "what about the logging backends"?
 They live in two places:
 - In each MetricCollector if the backend is marked as per_rank.
 - In the GlobalLoggingActor if the backend is marked as global_reduce.